uNetworking/uWebSockets/misc/READMORE.md

 # µWebSockets v19 user manual

-For a list of frequently asked questions you may ue the Discussions tab here on GitHub.
+For a list of frequently asked questions you may use the Discussions tab here on GitHub.
 Please don't misuse the issue tracker as your personal Q&A, we use it only for bug reporting.
 Discussions tab is less strict about content.

 ## Motivation and goals